Jonis49/IMC-Prosperity3/README.md

 # WHAT'S THE IMPACT

-Team:
+**Team:**
 - Jonatan Svensson
 - Jack Sherry
 - Adam Leddy
 - Conor Duddy

-This repository outlines our submission to the 2025 IMC Prosperity 3 algorithmic trading competition — a global event that attracted over 12,000 teams.
-The challenge unfolded over five rounds, with new products and complexities introduced every three days.
-In each round, teams submitted autonomous trading scripts aimed at maximizing PnL across a variety of synthetic markets designed to emulate real-world dynamics, including market making, ETF and options trading, cross-exchange arbitrage, and counterparty-driven strategies.
-Each round also featured a game-theoretic problem whose payout often depended on the distribution of choices across all teams, though these played a minor role relative to the algorithmic component.
+This repository outlines our submission to the 2025 **IMC Prosperity 3** algorithmic trading competition — a global event that attracted over 12,000 teams.
+The challenge spanned five rounds, with new products and market complexities introduced every three days.
+In each round, teams submitted autonomous trading scripts designed to maximize PnL across synthetic markets that emulate real-world dynamics — including market making, ETF and options trading, cross-exchange arbitrage, and counterparty-driven strategies.
+Each round also included a game-theoretic problem, though these played a minor role relative to the algorithmic component.

 After making no profit in the first round due to technical issues, we made a strong comeback and ultimately placed **6th globally**.
-We attribute this performance to a mix of curiosity, collaboration, and sheer enthusiasm for the challenge.
-Despite juggling 3 theses, six exams, and even the Irish Open Main Event during the 15-day competition, we maintained a highly collaborative environment that allowed us to develop sophisticated strategies across a wide range of products.
+We attribute this performance to a mix of curiosity, collaboration, and genuine enthusiasm for the kinds of problems that arise in the pursuit of optimal trading strategies.
+Despite juggling **three theses**, **six exams**, and even the **Irish Open Main Event** during the 15-day competition, we maintained a highly collaborative environment that allowed us to develop and iterate on sophisticated strategies across a wide range of products.

-From the start, we approached the competition not simply as a race to the top, but as a hands-on opportunity to learn about and get hands on experience with algorithmic trading.
-Our goal was to design strategies grounded in sound reasoning and real insight — regardless of leaderboard position.
-While the specifics varied by product, our overarching approach was to maximize expected value where possible, and to hedge intelligently.
-We deliberately avoided the kind of reckless, high-variance trading encouraged by the competition's skewed payout structure, choosing instead to focus on robustness, understanding, and long-term intuition.
+From the outset, we approached the competition not as a race to the top, but as an opportunity to gain hands-on experience with algorithmic trading.
+Our focus was on building strategies grounded in sound reasoning and mathematical insight — not exploiting leaked/recycled data[^1].
+While the specifics varied by product, our overarching approach was to maximize expected value where possible, hedge intelligently when cost-effective, and prioritize robustness over high-risk tactics.
+Though the competition's payout structure rewarded volatility, we consistently favored stability, explainability, and generalization.

 What follows is a product-by-product breakdown of the algorithmic strategies we developed.
-We have chosen not to include the game-theoretic problems, as we do not believe they are particularly interesting to highlight.
+We’ve omitted the game-theoretic components, as we don’t believe they are particularly interesting or representative of our approach.

 <p align="center">
   <img src="images/prosperity_overview.png" width="600"/>
 </p>

 ---

+[^1]: The first couple of rounds were plagued with teams hardcoding strategies as IMC was reusing a lot of publicaly available data from previous runs of the competition.

 <details>
 <summary>RAINFOREST RESIN - a DP solution to optimal market making in a simplistic setting </summary>